 Circumference at rear: 2.8m

-Around 100KG of gunpowder fired a shot ball having weight of 50KG.
+Around 100KG of gunpowder fired a shot ball having a weight of 50KG.

 Firing Power of Jaivana Cannon

 The cannon is massive and is a major tourist attraction at Jaigarh Fort.
 The cannon has beautiful design carvings on it.
-It has elephant design on the barrel tip and at centre; there is design of two peacocks.
+It has an elephant design on the barrel tip and at the center; there is a design of two peacocks.
 The barrel rear is decorated with a pair of ducks.
 The cannon is placed on a carriage of two wheels.
 The diameter of the wheels is 1.37m.
-There are two more wheels in the carriage which can be removed having diameter of 2.74.
+There are two more wheels in the carriage which can be removed having a diameter of 2.74.